-Prior to joining Barclays, she was the Chief Financial Officer (CFO) of Standard Chartered Bank, South Africa and was based in Johannesburg.
+Prior to joining Hollard Ghana Holdings as the Group CEO, she was the Managing Director of Barclays Bank Ghana.
+She also held the position of Chief Financial Officer (CFO) of Standard Chartered Bank, South Africa and was based in Johannesburg.
 She had previously worked in Standard Chartered Bank, Ghana in senior roles in both Finance and Corporate Banking departments.
 She has over 23 years in-depth experience in Banking and Finance having spent the recent 15 years in the banking industry.

 Over the last three years as Managing Director of Barclays Bank Ghana, Patience has built a high performing and more gender diverse leadership team; and under her strong leadership, the performance of Barclays Bank Ghana has consistently exceeded targets resulting in the business regaining Top three revenue and profit position in the local industry, achieving higher return on equity (the highest among the African entities).